top of page

 Removing part of the great toe joint may sound like a big procedure, and it certainly needs to be carefully considered, particularly when attempts at conservative, non-surgical offloading methods have failed.

-But this surgery can be done under local anesthetic, even in a specialized office setting.
-And the patient may usually walk out of the operatory theater.
+But this surgery can be done under local anesthetic, and the patient may usually walk out of the operatory theater.

 To the left is a patient who had been treated surgically by the author over ten years earlier.
 It's difficult to see the scar on the top of the great toe joint.
 The toe now bends, and, most importantly, there has been no ulcer in the past ten years since the surgery.